-The city can be found at the very northern section of Virginia, which is very close to Maryland.
+The city can be found in the very northern section of Virginia, which is very close to Maryland.
 It is around 200 miles to the north of Virginia Beach, 100 miles north of Richmond, less than 10 miles west of Washington, D.C., and less than 50 miles southeast of Baltimore.

-Transplants and visitors often choose to visit or move to the area as it is very close to Washington, D.C. and Baltimore, two large career hubs in the eastern region of the United States.
+Transplants and visitors often choose to visit or move to the area as it is very close to Washington, D.C., and Baltimore, two large career hubs in the eastern region of the United States.
 Other top attractions that may bring tourists to the area are the National Cemetery, The Pentagon, the U.S. Marine Corps War Memorial, the Airforce Memorial, President John F. Kennedy's Gravesite, and many other historical and political sites.

 College students also relocate to the area to attend college in the fall and spring.
 Some of the popular college choices among students are Marymount University, George Mason University, Virginia Tech, the Institute for the Psychological Sciences, the John Leland Center for Theological Studies, and the University of Management and Technology.
 Within close proximity is also Georgetown University, which is an excellent college for prospective ophthalmologists.
-This school has a department of ophthalmology that ranked nationally as one of the best centers for eyecare and education.
+This school has a department of ophthalmology that is ranked nationally as one of the best centers for eye care and education.